juancrossetto/MVFactoryTask/readme.txt

 	In Client Project we have to change: url in global.ts (we have to point to the raised instance of the server) Then we must install (npm install) if we have not node_modules packages.
-To create the database we have to execute script.js file.
-(It would be create the database with two tables)
+To create the database we have to execute script.js file.It would be create the database with two tables.
+(Please Ignore scriptcompleto.sql)